arahjou/Identify-genomic-features-by-Autoencoder/README.md

 ## Converting DNA sequences to image in R
 1) The idea is to read the reference genome in fasta format (for example:https://ftp.ensembl.org/pub/release-108/fasta/drosophila_melanogaster/) and convert a, t, c and g to a vector or list containing integers (1, 2, 3, 4).
-2) Converting vector or list to array.
+2) Converting vector or list to array: array dimentions
 3) Converting array to .png images.

 File: